-- 1. Carefully remove valve cap which covers adjusting screw. - Loosen locknut which locks adjusting screw so pressure setting will not change during operation of pump. - 2.
-Install a pressure gauge in discharge line for actual adjusting operation. - 3.
-Turn adjusting screw CW (in) to increase pressure and CCW (out) to decrease pressure. - 4.
+- Carefully remove valve cap which covers adjusting screw.
+Loosen locknut which locks adjusting screw so pressure setting will not change during operation of pump. - 2.
+Install a pressure gauge in discharge line for actual adjusting operation. - Turn adjusting screw CW (in) to increase pressure and CCW (out) to decrease pressure.
+For guidance dimensions, contact your Viking Pump® representative for Engineering Standard ES-37. - 4.
 Close the discharge line at a point beyond the pressure gauge.
 Limit the amount of time the pump is being operated at this condition.
 The temperature inside the pump will rise rapidly.
-Gauge will show maximum pressure that valve will allow while pump is in operation. - 5.
-Once pressure is set, replace cap gasket and valve cap.
+Gauge will show maximum pressure that valve will allow while pump is in operation. - Once pressure is set, tighten locknut and replace cap gasket and valve cap.